Russlewisbo/UNIBOglobalhealth/_book/Module1_book.md

 </figure>

 An example of the link between ceftiofur metaphylaxis and infections in humans is illustrated by experience from Canada.
-Studies conducted by the Canadian Integrated Program for Antimicrobial Resistance Surveillance detected a high degree of temporal correlation in trends of resistance to ceftiofur and ceftriaxone (a drug of choice for the treatment of severe cases of salmonelloses in children and pregnant women) from *Salmonella* Heidelberg strains isolated from patients with clinical infections amd poultry samples collected at retail stores.[@Canada2009] Voluntary termination of ceftiofur metaphylaxis in hatcheries in the province of Quebec was followed by a precipitous drop in the prevalence of resistance to ceftiofur; subsequent reintroduction of ceftiofur in a more limited way was followed by a return to higher levels of resistance.
+Studies conducted by the Canadian Integrated Program for Antimicrobial Resistance Surveillance detected a high degree of temporal correlation in trends of resistance to ceftiofur and ceftriaxone (a drug of choice for the treatment of severe cases of salmonelloses in children and pregnant women) from *Salmonella* Heidelberg strains isolated from patients with clinical infections and poultry samples collected at retail stores.[@Canada2009] Voluntary termination of ceftiofur metaphylaxis in hatcheries in the province of Quebec was followed by a precipitous drop in the prevalence of resistance to ceftiofur; subsequent reintroduction of ceftiofur in a more limited way was followed by a return to higher levels of resistance.

 <figure>